 Source: BEACON - View Full Report

-This event envelope reports measles outbreaks in Bangladesh.
+This event envelope contains report on measles in DRC.

 Source: BEACON - View Full Report